International Mutoscope Reel Company

 Photomatic picture booth from the International Mutoscope Corporation., circa 1939.

 The International Mutoscope Reel Company was an American amusement arcade company.
-They were formed in the early 1920s, to produce Mutoscope machines and the motion picture reels that the machines played.
+It were formed in the early 1920s, to produce Mutoscope machines and the motion picture reels that the machines played.
 They continued to manufacture arcade machines, including the claw machine as well as electro-mechanical games, until 1949.

 History

 The mutoscope is a peep show-style movie viewer that was first manufactured by the American Mutoscope and Biograph company, and is notable for being one of the first means by which motion pictures were exhibited.
 The company gradually changed its focus to motion picture production and projection, and by the early 1920s, had stopped production of both mutoscopes and the movie reels that were played by the machines.

 Photomatic advertisement for the picture booth from the International Mutoscope Reel Co., circa 1945.

 International Mutoscope Reel Co.
 Drive Mobile arcade game, circa 1940's.

 Rather than allowing the format, still popular in arcades and amusement areas, to disappear, entrepreneur William Rabkin was given permission to continue producing mutoscope reels and machines using the trademarked name.
 By 1925, he had formed the International Mutoscope Reel Company for the purpose of manufacturing new movie reels to play on both the old mutoscope machines and the new ones that the company started selling.
 During the golden age of the penny arcade, the company produced a number of amusement machines, including fortune tellers and skill games, and may have been the first to market the claw machine.